 People want to feel good.
-This can be especially true if one is experiencing the mind-body impact of trauma, which is a very normal experience during our lives.
-So what is one of the quickest, most affordable ways to help oneself feel good?
-Dr. Greger lays out the science (which is also an important factor when analyzing drug legislation).
+This can be especially true if one is experiencing the mind-body impact of trauma, which is a very normal experience during our lifetime.
+So how can we begin to help ourselves feel better?
+Below is an excerpt from Dr. Greger's video, where he lays out the science (which is also an important factor when analyzing drug legislation).

 "In 1973, scientists discovered that we have...receptors in our brain for opiate drugs like heroin and morphine.
 Since we didn’t evolve shooting up, it stood to reason that there were natural compounds produced by our bodies that fit into those receptors.

 "So we went looking, discovered them, and named them... endorphins.
 And endorphins are good... they’re our natural pain relievers, released during exercise, the consumption of spicy food, and orgasm.